davidjkenner/interfaith/seekers/unity.md

 #135 Healed by the Power Divine by Charles Fillmore

 #174 May the Blessing of God Rest upon You by Hazrat Inayat Khan

+#208 We Sing the New Religion by Ella Wheeler Wilcox

+#295 Day of Resurrection by John of Damascus

+#370 Lord Bless This House by James Dillet Freeman

+#376 Invocation by Charles Fillmore